draayushgarg/draayushgarg.github.io/_pages/about.md

   - /about.html
 ---

-Dr. Aayush Garg holds a PhD in Computer Science and specializes in Security Testing and AI research.
+Dr. Aayush Garg holds a PhD in Computer Science and specializes in research in Security Testing and AI.
 He is currently a Postdoctoral Researcher at the [Luxembourg Institute of Science and Technology](https://www.list.lu).
 Previously, he worked as a Doctoral Researcher at the [Interdisciplinary Centre for Security, Reliability and Trust (SnT)](https://www.uni.lu/snt), [University of Luxembourg](https://www.uni.lu).
 Aayush has been dedicated to research in Security Testing & AI since 2019, preceded by over 7 years of experience in Industrial Software Development & QA.
 He has actively contributed to more than 19 innovative projects.

 Research Interests